gterai/RidgeR/README.md

 # How to use
 You can use our programs using the Docker framework.
-You must install in your environment.
+You must install Docker in your environment.
 Then type the following commands in a directory you like.

 ```